Robbie Grossman Player Props: Rangers vs. Athletics

 Robbie Grossman At The Plate

-- Grossman has driven in a run in three games this year (20.0%), including two games with multiple runs batted in.
+- In three games this season (18.8%), Grossman has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.